Dat Stick

 "Dat Stick" (styled as "Dat $tick") is the debut single by Indonesian rapper Rich Brian, previously known as Rich Chigga.
 It was released on March 11, 2016.
 The song was produced by Ananta Vinnie.
+It is widely considered Brian's breakout hit.

 Background

 Rich Brian released the song on March 11, 2016 on streaming services.

 Music video

-The video of Dat Stick was uploaded to Brian's YouTube channel on February 22, 2016, which became quickly viral over the internet.
-Rappers such as Desiigner, Cam'ron, Ghostface Killah, 21 Savage, MadeinTYO and many more have reacted to the video.
+The video of "Dat Stick" was uploaded to Brian's YouTube channel on February 22, 2016, which quickly became viral over the internet.
+Rappers such as Desiigner, Cam'ron, Ghostface Killah, 21 Savage, Tory Lanez, MadeinTYO and many more have reacted to the video.

 Remix

 On October 12, 2016, the official remix of "Dat Stick" was released, which features American rappers Ghostface Killah and Pouya.